-Our mission is to ensure the viability of sustainable communities by leveraging changes in K-12 school systems to prepare young people for the shift toward a sustainable future.
+Our mission is to ensure the viability of sustainable communities by leveraging changes in Pre K-12 school systems to prepare young people for the shift toward a sustainable future.

 We monitor the evolving thinking and skills of the most important champions of sustainability, and transform them into educational materials and a pedagogical system that inspires young people to think about the world, their relationship to it, and their ability to influence it in an entirely new way.

-We believe that K-12 education can substantially influence beliefs, attitudes, values, and behaviors related to sustainability.
+We believe that Pre K-12 education can substantially influence beliefs, attitudes, values, and behaviors related to sustainability.
 This is the most fertile ground for helping to shape a society committed to sustainable development.

 We develop in young people and their teachers the new knowledge and ways of thinking needed to achieve economic prosperity and responsible citizenship while restoring the health of the living systems upon which our lives depend.